wiwikhata/mobile-money/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 **Kenya** Mobile Payments API
+## About Dervis Group Limited

+[Dervis Group LLC](https://dervisgroup.com) is a consultation and software providing company in Kenya dedicated to provide robust and fully functional sophisticated software solutions.
+Our main area of expertise is software development.
+We have also brought many stakeholders in board to offer solutions for mobile, cloud, Business Intelligence and  Technology Infrastructure.
+We focus on delivering true, measurable business value to our clients.
+We have a passion for customer satisfaction and are dedicated to delivering dependable and reliable solutions that exceed client expectations.

 ## Introduction

-This is a *Laravel 5.5+* package for M-mobile-money and Equity API.
+This is a *Laravel 5.5+* package for mobile-money and Equity API.
-The API allows a merchant to initiate C2B,B2C and B2B transactions include balance query and reversals.
+The API allows a merchant to initiate C2B,B2C and B2B transactions including balance query and reversals.

 This package includes Controllers, Migrations and Routes which simplifies everything for you.
 You only need to setup a few this in the published configuration file and you are good to go.
+It comes with a admin section to monitor transactions, send money via b2c and reverse transactions.

 ## Installation